- Written by Dr.Mehmet Demircioglu

 A low graft price becomes a warning sign when it is paired with speed, pressure, and vague responsibility.
 I become cautious when the clinic advertises a very large graft number, avoids naming who performs the key surgical steps, pushes a fast deposit, or describes the operation as a package before it describes the donor area.

 Low price alone is not proof of poor work.
 A clinic can have different local costs, staffing costs, currency conditions, and business structure.
-The problem is different.
+The real warning is different.
 If the lower price depends on treating many people in one day, limiting surgeon involvement, rushing extraction, or using the same plan for everyone, you may pay later through poor growth, unnatural design, or donor depletion.

 For medical tourism patients, the same logic applies to hair transplant packages in Turkey.
 Transfers, hotels, and an attractive graft number cannot replace surgical planning.